subhadip7879/neural-net/README.md

 ## The repository has 3 scripts
 ### 1) Basic-neural-net
-this script to create a single layer [simple neural network](http://computing.dcu.ie/~humphrys/Notes/Neural/single.neural.html) using [backpropagation](http://neuralnetworksanddeeplearning.com/chap2.html) via gradient descent to train our network and make our prediction as accurate as possible.
+This script to create a single layer [simple neural network](http://computing.dcu.ie/~humphrys/Notes/Neural/single.neural.html) using [backpropagation](http://neuralnetworksanddeeplearning.com/chap2.html) via gradient descent to train our network and make our prediction as accurate as possible.
 #### Dependecies
 [numpy](http://www.numpy.org/)
 ### 2) House Classifier